boazbk/tcs/index.md

 For prior versions of the book, see the [repository release page](https://github.com/boazbk/tcs/releases).
 The most updated version of this book is always on this page.

-__Frozen version for Fall 2020:__ I will be only making minor edits (typos, local fixes) during the fall so as not to disrupt teaching.
-For consistency in references and exercises, instructors can use the following version frozen as of September 1 2020:  [Introduction to TCS version 0.92 - September 1, 2020](https://github.com/boazbk/tcs/releases/download/0.92/introtcs_sep1.pdf)
+__Frozen version for Fall 2021:__ I will be only making minor edits (typos, local fixes) during the fall so as not to disrupt teaching.
+For consistency in references and exercises, instructors can use the following version frozen as of August 9 2021:  [Introduction to TCS version 0.93 - August 9, 2021](https://github.com/boazbk/tcs/releases/download/0.93/introtcs_august_2021.pdf)